 Shipping items during the holiday season is hardly predictable.
-If you didn’t get your orders in early then you may be dealing with late shipments or items being out of stock.
+If you didn’t get your orders in early, you might be dealing with late shipments or items being out of stock.
 But why deal with all that?
-After all, there are plenty of useful or entertaining gifts you can purchase for your friends and family that are completely digital—no shipping or hassle required.
+After all, there are plenty of useful or entertaining gifts you can purchase for your friends and family that are entirely digital—no shipping or hassle required.

 This is a pretty obvious one, but when it comes to remote gifts, a gift card is one of your best options.
 Most stores offer these in both digital and physical formats, but sites like Amazon and Walmart are definitely the safer bets since they sell pretty much everything.
-There’s also the Visa gift cards, which can be used anywhere Visa cards are accepted.
+There are also Visa gift cards, which can be used anywhere regular Visa cards are accepted.

 There’s a seemingly endless amount of content available between the various streaming services, and they all want to make it as easy as possible for you to gift subscriptions to people you know.
-Whether it’s Netflix, Hulu, YouTube Premium, Disney+, Spotify, Audible, or CBS All Access, all you need to do is purchase one of their digital gift card codes and you’re all set to gift however much you want.
+Whether it’s Netflix, Hulu, YouTube Premium, Disney+, Spotify, or Audible, all you need to do is purchase one of their digital gift cards, and you’re all set to gift however much you want.

 Netflix is the safest bet for most people—no one matches it for content variety alongside original shows and movies.
-Hulu is also a general great choice, with Disney+ and CBS All Access offering much more focused libraries.
-YouTube Premium is a good option if you know some frequent YouTube viewers, as it removes ads and also allows you to download videos to view offline—it also grants access to YouTube Music Premium.
+Hulu is also a great general choice, with services like Disney+ offering much more focused libraries.
+YouTube Premium is a good option if you know some frequent YouTube viewers, as it removes ads, allows you to download videos to view offline, and grants access to YouTube Music Premium.

 Spotify and Audible are different from the rest of the pack, both focusing on audio content.
 Although it’s pretty easy to figure out which you should get, just ask yourself: “Would the person I’m shopping for prefer tons of audiobooks or tons of music?”
-If it’s the former, Audible is the route to go down, with Spotify being a fantastic gift for music lovers.
+If it’s the former, Audible is the route to go down, with Spotify being a fantastic gift for music lovers (and both offer podcasts).

 When purchasing most modern titles from websites (like Amazon), you should see the option to purchase a digital copy of that game.
 You’ll receive a code, which can then be input into the respective platform’s storefront to be redeemed, and you’re done.
 It’s a simple way to gift games without needlessly picking up a physical copy.